Plenty-network/plenty-interface/CONTRIBUTING.md

 6. Issue that pull request to `development`!
 7. Make sure the PR has a description (It's important to provide as much useful information and a rationale for why you're making this pull request in the first place.)

-## Any contributions you make will be under the GPL-3.0 License
+## Any contributions you make will be under the MIT License

 In short, when you submit code changes, your submissions will be understood under the same MIT [MIT License](http://choosealicense.com/licenses/mit/) that covers the project.
 Feel free to contact the maintainers if that's a concern.